stfwi/redstonepen/readme.md

 A [Minecraft](https://minecraft.net) (Java Edition) mod adding a pen to draw Redstone tracks more accurately.
 Inspired by the Redstone Paste mod.

+## Mod EOL Notifier

+Hey ladies && guys, here a notifier for you that I discontinue modding, so the versions `redstonepen-1.21.1-fabric-1.11.43` and `redstonepen-1.21-neoforge-1.11.42`
+***are the final releases*** (available on Curse and Modrinth).
+MC Java coding and being active in such a vivid and cool community was really a fun hobby.
+Cheers, WilE.

 ## Distribution file download

 Main distribution channels for this mod: